Tag: gain

 In the current COVID situation, life is a mess.
 It feels like an understatement, doesn’t it?
 A mess seems such a placid way to describe it.
 As usual, there are plenty of politicians, rabble-rousers, and religiousesque folks that are stirring up emotions in people.
 There are those that are convinced that this is a government (US, state, China, UN, etc.) conspiracy.
 There are those convinced this is Mother Earth getting her revenge.
 There are those that are convinced that this is the wrath of God.

 The real answer?
 The only answer?
 COVID is proof that the world is a fallen world, separated from God.
-Sadly, that is often not an acceptable answer, even by those that themselves Christian.
+Sadly, that is often not an acceptable answer, even by those that call themselves Christian.
 We want answers.
 We want reasons and even responses that we can hold onto.
 Life is often not that way.

 Jesus warned his followers that there would always people stirring things up.
 These people would use even rumors to influence, guide, and even gain power.
 Sounds familiar, doesn’t it?